New South Wales and the ACT have a widely varying topography and climate, which makes for great variety of swimming holes.

 the Blue Mountains, Ku-ring-gai Chase and surrounding national parks…

-Northern New South Wales swims are coming soon.
+Northern New South Wales swims are not available at the current time.

 Each swimming spot includes a link to swimming safety information